-Buying your first home is an exciting decision, but there are also a lot of moving parts.
+Buying your first home is an exciting event, but there are also a lot of unknowns.
 Are there any underlying problems?
-Do the utililities seem like they’re holding up?
-A good thing for first time home buyers to take a look at is the condition of the house’s HVAC equipment.
-A furnace that’s in particularly bad shape can sometimes be the difference between making an offer on a house and searching elsewhere.
+Do the utilities seem like they’re holding up?
+A good thing for first-time home buyers to review is the condition of the house’s HVAC equipment.
+A furnace that’s in especially bad shape could be the difference between making an offer on a house and searching elsewhere.

 So if you’re a first-time home buyer, what should be on your HVAC checklist?
 Let’s review some of the key things you’ll want to know about the HVAC system.

 Unless you’re already familiar with HVAC products, you might not know what to look for.
 Fortunately, there are a few pieces of information that can offer insight into the overall condition the HVAC system is in.

 What year was the equipment manufactured and installed?

 If you can, you’ll want to find out when the make and model was first manufactured.
 Older models may be less energy efficient and will often lack convenient features found in new equipment.
 This should be fairly easy to find, but it’s also only half the information you want.
 You should also do your best to find out when the system was installed.

 Even if an HVAC system was manufactured several years ago, the installation itself could have been more recent.
 Recent installations are more likely to be in great shape, particularly if routine maintenance has been provided.

 This may not always be easy to verify, but the previous homeowner might have scheduled a tune-up or maintenance visit before placing the house up for sale.
 When this is the same service company that installed it, you can get a better sense of the quality of service the HVAC equipment has received so far.